Baffin Impact Men's Extreme-Cold Boots

 Low, like most sealed pac boots; the removable felt liner is how you dry it out.
 A warm, classic thermal pac boot that shines on packed ice but has the weakest grip in this group on loose snow.
 It scores 84 out of 100.

-The felt liner is genuinely warm and I trust the grip on hard packed ice.
-Where it lets me down is loose snow, where I slide more than I like, and I once got a damp liner after stepping in slush above the rubber.
+The felt liner is genuinely warm and we trust the grip on hard packed ice.
+Where it lets us down is loose snow, where we slide more than we like, and we once got a damp liner after stepping in slush above the rubber.

 Read our full Sorel Caribou Waterproof Winter Boot review →